 The District currently owns, operates and maintains a 21-mile pipeline that exports treated wastewater effluent out of the Lake Tahoe Basin.
-This pipeline was installed in 1970 as part of the regional effort to protect Lake Tahoe's water quality by requiring all wastewater effluent to be exported out of the basin.
-Various repair projects have previously replaced many sections of the effluent pipeline; segment 2 is the original welded steel, high-pressured discharge pipe exiting the pump station and remaining low pressure jointed steel transmission pipeline within the Tahoe Basin running south towards Spooner Summit.
-A condition assessment completed on Segments 2 and 3 confirmed pipe deficiencies throughout Segment 2 and originity are increasing in frequency.
+This pipeline was installed in 1970 as part of the regional effort b protect Lake Tahoe's water quality by requiring all wastewater effluent to be exported out of the basin.
+Various repair projects have previously replaced many sections of the effluent pipeline.
+Segment 2 is the original weded steal high-pressure discharge pipe exiting the pump station and remaining low pressure jointed steal transmission pipeline within the Tahoe Basin running south to wards Spooner Summit.
+A condition assessment completed on Segment 2 and 3 confirmed pipe deficiencies throughout Segment 2 and ongoing pipeline failures/leaks are increasing in frequency.
 The pipeline has exceeded its design life and is failing structurally and urgently requires replacement.